1921 E Gamebird Rd, #6

 March 15, 2019

-You spend more money on your home than any other investment you will make so you are probably wondering if I will be careful and respectful of your belongings and what if something gets broken or damaged?
+You invest a huge amount of money on your home, so you are probably wondering if will be careful and respectful of your belongings, and what if something gets broken or damaged?
 The best part is that you can count on me being careful and having the experience, skills and knowledge to know the correct products to use on each surface.
-This happened through study, through trial and error these past 25 years of cleaning and through far reaching cleaning support networks that I belong too via LinkedIn, FB and other avenues available to me.
+This happened through study, through trial and error these past 25 years of cleaning and through far reaching cleaning support networks that I belong too via LinkedIn, FB and cleaning conventions.

 I do not gossip about my customers and I don't care if your home is "dirty" or "messy" or whatever.
 What I care about is providing friendly, proficient, reliable and professional cleaning services.
 I care that you are a happy and satisfied customer.
 I care about communicating back and forth so that your experience is always a positive one.